AndiGloor/gnMsup1/README.md

 Currently only RS485 as a hardare-layer is implemented.
 But its easy to implement additional layers like RS232 or others.
 You can use a shared medium or point2point communication.
 Its a message-based protocol, sending frames between master and slave.

-Please consult the [examples](./examples), [config.h](./src/config.h) and the [source-code](./src) for additional informations.
+Please consult the [examples](./examples), [config.h](./src/config.h) and the [source-code](./src) for additional information.

 You are welcome to contribute.
-Add some Documentation, post Issues or (preffered) Pull requests.
+Add some Documentation, post Issues or (preferred) Pull requests.
 Contact me if you plan a major-change.

 # Roles
 ## Master